 The design incorporates a traditional timber house with modern additions that are emphasised through timber cuboid forms (stomp boxes) both internally and externally.
 Bringing the courtyard forward on the site draws north light into the heart of the home, making it a focal point for the house.

 The simple white palette is warmed and balanced with the extensive use of recycled messmate timber.
-The timber acts acts as a statement making everything else is secondary, from the neutral concrete floor tiles to the island workbench which is contrary to most kitchen designs.
+The timber acts as a statement meaning everything else is secondary, from the neutral concrete floor tiles to the island workbench which is contrary to most kitchen designs.
 The timber is perfectly displayed by quirky yet practical ensuite and panty box rooms.

-The result is an airy, light filled house, with the charm of the old and practicality of the contemporary, while enabling the quirky style of owners to shine through.
+The result is an airy light filled house, with the charm of the old and practicality of the contemporary - while enabling the quirky style of owners to shine through.

 BDAV’s 2013 Building Design Awards: